DSulzhits/self_learning_platform/readme_eng.md

 Self Learning Platform service, including Sections (in this example different kind of animals) and Content (animal species).
-You can start this project with docker, or on local machine (default settings for start with docker), if you want to start tests your settings must be LOCAL.
+You can start this project with docker, or on local machine (default settings for start on local machine), if you want to start tests your settings must be LOCAL.

 Virtual environment in this project: venv